 A beautiful complex that includes a restaurant and event facilities as well as their wonderfully rustic showroom, Vineland Estates is a must visit in Vineland.
 We were lead down into their cellar to enjoy our Discovery Pass experience, but not before being invited back up afterwards by one of their lovely staff.
 We indulged in a cold cashew corn chowder and maple greens wrapped in prosciutto while enjoying their 2014 Riesling and 2013 Cabernet Franc.
 The Riesling is the product of their oldest vines and is full of flavour – hands down my favourite Riesling of the day!
 I’d definitely suggest a full visit here to explore the grounds as many of the buildings are over 100 years old.

 Stop 8 :: Featherstone Estate Winery

-Last but not least was Featherstone Estate Winery, a small family-operated winery along Victoria Avenue.
+Lastly, Featherstone Estate Winery is a small family-operated winery along Victoria Avenue.
 Unfortunately by the time we arrived they had run out of their food pairing, but we were able to taste their 2012 Gemstone, a Baco Noir blend.
 We were told it pairs nicely with red meats, making it great for barbeques.
 The winery itself is quaint, and their little pup wandering around gives it a homey feel.

 This route is a great way to enjoy to grapes of Vineland without the worry of having a designated driver.
 While Niagara-on-the-Lake is the usual destination for wine experiences, I’d highly suggest these lesser-known destinations.
 The Niagara Wine Festival’s Discovery Pass was a great opportunity and worth every penny.